 It is said that children who have relational trauma can only be healed through relationship.
 This is the bedrock of what I teach because at the heart of the Gospel is God wants a relationship with us.

 We can not parent well where we have not walked ourselves as children of our Heavenly Father.
 We love because He first loved us.
 We bring healing to our children because He first healed us.

-There is hope and healing for your child, your family and your self.
+There is hope and healing for your child, your family, and your self.
 I know you are weary.
 Let me help.

-Please contact me to find out how I can come alongside of you as you continue to provide hope and healing for your children coming from hard places.
+Please contact me to find out how I can come alongside you as you continue to provide hope and healing for your children coming from hard places.